us-amlr/cs-phoc/README.md

 -   As of writing, the sex value "Unknown" (or "Indeterminate", see [here](https://registry.gbif.org/vocabulary/Sex/concepts)) is not picked up when the data is published.
 Thus, in the DwCA data counts the sex for animals recorded as "Unknown" are listed as "NA".

 -   As of writing, the age class (i.e., lifeStage) value "Pup" is not yet recognized by GBIF.
 See [this issue](https://github.com/gbif/vocabulary/issues/131) for more details, and to track when this information may be included in the DwCA tables.
 Until this issue is resolved, the value for lifeStage will be "NA"" in the DwCA CS-PHOC tables for records where the lifeStage (i.e., age class) was either "pup" or "Unknown".
 Users interested in this level of detail will need to refer to the data presented in the [CSV files](data/manuscript).

-## Manuscript

-The CS-PHOC data paper has been submitted to Scientific Data, and is currently in review.
-Manuscript access and citation details will be updated here as they become available.

-Code to generate figures from the manuscript can be found in [R/manuscript_figures.R](R/manuscript_figures.R).

-Draft versions of the manuscript can be found in [releases](https://github.com/us-amlr/cs-phoc/releases).

 ## CS-PHOC repo structure